abelcheung/scorerender/readme.txt

 This may not be fully fixable, because setting font attributes may not be possible for all text.
 After image resizing, they can be rendered smaller / larger than desired.

-= How to debug my fragment when posting ? =
+= How to debug my fragment when posting? =

-Simply put, no. There is no viable method for debugging a fragment yet.
-The best way is render it privately in your computer first, then post the content, rather than spending lots of time doing trial and error.
+Simply put, don't do that now if possible.
+There is no viable method for debugging a fragment yet.
+The best way is render it privately in your computer first, then post the content, rather than needlessly spending lots of time on trial and error.

+= How can I install Philip's Music Writer? =

+Only by downloading source from its official website and compile the program yourself.
+The author failed to notice any binary package for Windows or Linux as of Feb 2009.

+Compiling and using PMW on Windows may only be possible through code changes.

 == Screenshots ==